Hrishirajeev/Hrishirajeev/README.md

 hii I'm hrishi rajeev ,
   from Kerala...presently persuing degree in M.sc CYBERSECURITY.
-I'm very much intrested in knowing technology and facts about computers!.
+I'm very much intrested in knowing technology and work more on  computers!.